 Instructions

-- When the popcorn starts popping, shake the pot and slide back and forth over the burner.
+- TIPS: When the popcorn starts popping, shake the pot and slide back and forth over the burner.
 All the unpopped kernels will sink to the bottom while the popped kernels rise to the top.
 Shaking the pot will ensure even popping!
-The popcorn is done when popping slows down to several seconds between pops.
-Remove from heat and dump popcorn into a large serving bowl.
+The popcorn is done when the popping slows down to 10 seconds between pops.
+Remove from heat and transfer the popcorn into a large bowl.